How to Fix Overexposed Photos - a Complete Guide

-Understanding the Problem: Meet the Histogram
+Understanding the Problem of Overexposure: Meet the Histogram

-It's real hard to get the lighting right at times, especially when taking photos outside in sunlit weather.
+It's real hard to get the lighting right at times, especially when taking photos outside in sunny weather.
 A camera (or photographer's) mistake will result in excessive brightness and lost detail.
 The tiny LCD screen on the camera back may not give you any hint of the problem, and you will often face it only when you're back home and open your pictures on the computer.
 A decent photo editor will have a histogram - this helpful tool will show you whether your image exposure needs fixing.

-Histogram in PhotoWorks
+Histogram in a photo editor

 So what does this rainbow-like graph tell us?
 The horizontal axis of the histogram shows the tonal range of the photo, with dark tones on the left, midtones in the middle and light tones on the right.
 If you notice that most of the pixels in your histogram are piled up towards its right edge, and there's an obvious gap on the left, this likely means that your picture is overexposed.
 Even for a naturally light photo taken on a snowy day, there have to be some dark tones that make up the snow texture.
 If there are none at all, you'll see that gap towards the left edge which signals overexposure.